ChristopheMalo/Use-Compass/README.md

 - Need to reinstall Sass with new ruby (because conflicts between ruby system and ruby RVM): rvm use system - and - gem uninstall sass
 - Install fresh Sass: rvm use default (change to new ruby version) - and - gem install sass - and - sass -v (check version - no warning message)
 - Install Compass: gem install compass
-- Check the version: compass -v
+- Check the version: compass -v or compass version

 ## Memento RVM
 - Use the default system ruby: rvm use system